Hot Trends and Popular Styles for Millennial Home Buyers

-- Gold-toned trim for lighting, threshold and bath fixtures
+- Gold-toned trim for lighting and bath fixtures

 Popular Styles and Ages of Homes for Millennials

 The three hottest trends in home design for millennials today are:

 - Mediterranean.
 These homes incorporate Spanish or Italian details, boast stucco exteriors and tile roofs, and are mostly multiple levels.
 The entrances are grand and generally covered.
 Homes feature archways throughout and rounded wall corners.
 Patios sport columns and are filled with rustic terracotta pottery.
 You'll see lots of wrought iron accents; interior floors are ceramic or Travertine, and dramatic staircases are located most often near the front of the home.
 Although you will find these homes constructed in the early 1920s, most often you will find this style copied by tract home builders after the year 2000.